matthiaslang/jackychess/readme.md

 - multithreading with Lazy SMP

-## UCI Parameter

-The engine has some UCI parameter which can be set either by the user interface or via configuration.

-Find more information under [UCI Parameter](docs/uciparameter.md)

 ## Internal Parameters

-The engine has a lot of parameters which are mainly for developing and testing purpose and should not be changed by a regular user.
+The engine has several parameters which are mainly for developing and testing purpose and should not be changed by a regular user.

 [Parameter Documentation](docs/internalparameter.md)

-# Versions
+## Versions

 see [Version History](docs/versionhistory.md)

-# Build and Development
+## Building and development

+At least Java 11 & maven to compile the engine.
+However, it should run under any newer Java version.
+It is mainly tested with Java 11 under Linux.

 Building the project